monsoonmaelstrom/book2/book2.md

 *I guess I’d better open my eyes,* I think.

 When I do, I see Liam’s lower back is currently serving as my pillow.
 He’s lying face down on the deck of the ship.
 Naked.
 And the view in the morning sunlight is not bad.
 It’s actually pretty damn good.
-I’m distracted enough that it takes a few minutes before I realize that, except for the sailcloth someone has draped over me, I’m in the same state.
+I’m distracted enough that it takes a few minutes before I realize that, except for the sailcloth someone has draped over me, I’m in exactly the same state.
 I grin.

 It was apparently a very good night.

-My last memory is of a strip poker game, that I evidently lost, and then proclaiming I was going to go climb the foremast.
+My last memory is of a strip poker game, which I evidently lost, and then proclaiming I was going to go climb the foremast.

 “Ah, so you’re awake, are you?” someone asks.

 “No, definitely not,” I answer the mystery voice.

-“Well, do you think you could be not awake somewhere off my deck then?”
+“Well, do you think you could be not awake somewhere off my deck, then?”

 I look around trying to find the voice, and finally locate the pilot I was speaking to yesterday.

 “Mmm.
 What happened?”

-“You came up here at dawn, on a tear.
-Saying you were going to climb up into the rigging.
-No one was willing to grab you to stop you on account of, well,” he says waving at me.
+“You came up here at dawn, on a tear, saying you were going to climb up into the rigging.
+No one was willing to grab you—to stop you—on account of, well,” he says waving at me.
 “You weren’t lying when you said you could climb.
 You were onto the main yard quick as could be, not listening to anyone telling you to get your ass back onto the deck until yon man showed up,” he nods toward Liam.

 “Him you listened to.
 Then you came back down and refused to go to your cabin.
-By that point we were just glad to have you out of our rigging,” he says with a shrug as if that explains everything.
+By that point we were just glad to have you out of our rigging,” he says with a shrug, as if that explains everything.
 “Amazed you didn’t dash your brains all over my deck,” he mutters.

 “Please.
 I could climb that mast while drunk, blindfolded, and stoned in the middle of a gale,” I scoff.